 International Relations (Theory)

-Professor Dessler has been with the College since 1984 and is currently an Associate Professor of Government.
+Professor Dessler has been with the College since 1984 and is currently a Professor of Government.
 His primary teaching interests are in international politics and theory, and his research focuses on the philosophy of social science as it applies to international relations theory and political methodology.

 In 1987-1989, Professor Dessler worked with Professor Clyde Haulman under a Ford Foundation Grant to design the College's first International Studies Program.